If you already live with a pet, you’re familiar with the joy, the companionship, and the challenges of pet ownership.

 We are encouraged by the way organizations and individuals are getting involved in the movement to prevent animals from being separated from their owners for financial reasons.

-You can help by donating or volunteering for shelters, spay‑neuter nonprofits, humane organizations, or any part of the growing web of assistance that can help more people live happier and healthier lives with their pets.
+You can help by donating or volunteering for shelters, spay‑neuter nonprofits, humane organizations, or any part of the growing web of assistance that can help more pets and people live happier and healthier lives together.

 We’re helping people like Robert, a retired Marine Corps veteran, stay in his home with Shadow, his service dog.
 “There’s a lot of seniors like myself who end up turning their pets in to kennels for adoption,” Robert says.
-“That’s where that organization came in handy, to step up and help us.
+“That’s where One Health Organization came in handy, to step up and help us.
 I think it’s important that they realize their money has helped, even if it’s just one person, and maybe it will help more down the road.”